stefan-m-lenz/BoltzmannMachines.jl/README.md

 Function name    | Short description
 ---------------- | -----------------
 `fitrbm`         | Fits a RBM model to a dataset using CD.
-`trainrbm!`      | Trains a DBM or Multimodal DBM using the learning procedure for a general Boltzmann Machine.
 `samplevisible` (`samplehidden`) | Gibbs sampling of visible (hidden) nodes' states given the hidden (visible) nodes' states in an RBM.
 `visiblepotential` (`hiddenpotential`) | Computes the deterministic potential for the activation of the visible (hidden) nodes of an RBM.
 `visibleinput` (`hiddeninput`) | Computes the total input received by the visible (hidden) layer of an RBM.